prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 * `modules/exampleBidAdapter.js`: the file containing the code for the adapter
 * `modules/exampleBidAdapter.md`: a markdown file containing key information about the adapter:
    * The contact email of the adapter's maintainer.
    * A test ad unit that will consistently return test creatives.
 This helps us to ensure future Prebid.js updates do not break your adapter.
-Note that if your adapter supports video, outstream video, or native, you must also provide example parameters for each type.
+Note that if your adapter supports video (instream and/or outstream context) or native, you must also provide example parameters for each type.

 Example markdown file: